mnellemann/hmci/README.md

 - Run the *bin/hmci* program in a shell, as a @reboot cron task or setup a proper service :)

+### Notes

+Examples on how to change the default retention policy:

+     ALTER RETENTION POLICY "autogen" ON "hmci" DURATION 156w ALTER RETENTION POLICY "autogen" ON "hmci" DURATION 90d

 ## Development Information